-The first survey was conducted in 1996.
-Subsequent waves took place in 2002, 2008, 2011, 2014, 2017, 2020, 2020/2021, and 2023.
-The next wave will take place in 2026.
-With the ninth wave collected in 2023, societal as well as individual developments can now be examined over a period of 27 years.
+The first wave was conducted in 1996.
+Further waves took place in 2002, 2008, 2011, 2014, 2017, 2020, 2020/2021 and 2023.
+The next wave will start in 2026.
+This means that societal and individual changes can now be studied over a period of 27 years.

 The German Survey on Volunteering (FWS) is a representative survey on voluntary engagement in Germany, targeting people aged 14 years and older.
 The 1999, 2004 and 2009 surveys were carried out by TNS Infratest.
 From 2011 to 2021, scientific leadership of the FWS was held by the German Centre of Gerontology (DZA).